Waboodoo/HTTP-Shortcuts/README.md

 Get it on the [Play Store](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts) or [download the latest APK](https://github.com/Waboodoo/HTTP-Shortcuts/releases) directly.

 Help me translate this app!
 Feel free to open a pull request to add new languages or to fix translation mistakes.
 Or contact me and I can grant you access to the translation tool.

 Become a [Beta Tester](https://play.google.com/apps/testing/ch.rmy.android.http_shortcuts)!

+Find more information and documentation on the [official website](https://http-shortcuts.rmy.ch/).

 ## Features
 - HTTP and HTTPS